danielgtiherege/QoE-Model-for-CloudGaming/README.md

 >A Human-in-the-Loop Based ML Framework to Estimate User’s QoE on Cloud Gaming Using Active Learning - 2024 Joint European Conference on Networks and Communications & 6G Summit (EuCNC/6G Summit) - 10.1109/EuCNC/6GSummit60053.2024.10597003

 >QoE Estimation Across Different Cloud Gaming Services Using Transfer Learning - IEEE Transactions on Network and Service Management - 10.1109/TNSM.2024.3451300

+#Dataset Description:

+>QoE - Label of QoE from 0 to 6, these being: extremely bad, very bad, bad, fair, good, excellent, and ideal.

+>UsoCpu, UsoRam,UsoGpu and UsoVram were used to garantee that the hardware was not limiting the experiment.

+>DelayComandos, JitterComandos and PerdaComandos are Input Delay, Jitter and Loss respectively.

+>DelayVideo, JitterVideo and PerdaVideo are Video Delay, Jitter and Loss respectively.

+>Jogo - Game played

+>TerminoPartida - Time(HH.MM) of end of playtime

+>JogariaNovamente - Would you play again like that?
+YES (SIM) or NO(NAO)

+>EstadoEspirito - Are you happy?
+Happy (Feliz), Indiferent(Indiferente) and Sad (Triste)

+>IDADE - Age

+>GENERO - Gender

+>CURSO - level of educational attainment

+>HORASJOGASEMANA - Number of hours of videogames played at home in a weeek

+>MOUSEMANETEVR - What hardware is used to play at home.
+"Nenhum" means no one.

+>RESOLUCAO - Resolution of the monitor/tv used at home (When they dont know, we used -1080p, or less than 1080p)

+>FREQUENCIA - Refresh rate of the monitor used to play at home (When they dont know, we used 60)

+>QUALJAJOGOU	- if yhey played any game of the experiment before.

+>TEMPOQUALJAJOGOU - if the last question was anwsered, for how long in hours?